-When deciding how to ship a car, unless you know someone who owns an auto transport carrier, you’ll want to arrange your vehicle shipment through a broker.
-Auto shipping brokers work with a large number of drivers to match customers with their cheapest options.
-Because of the logistics involved, working through a dedicated broker is the most efficient way for customers to be matched with carriers.
+When deciding how to ship a car, you’ll likely want to arrange your vehicle shipment through a broker.
+Auto shipping brokers work with a large network of drivers to help customers find their cheapest options.
+Because of the logistics involved, working through a dedicated broker is the most efficient way to match customers with carriers.

-While not all auto shipping brokers are the same – we’ll recommend some good options at the end of this article – most have a similar car shipping process.
+While not all auto shipping brokers are the same, most use a similar shipping process.
 In general, here’s the process of how to ship a car using a broker:

 1. Submit car shipment information